dandurland/monarch-money-toolkit/README.md

 1. Download the latest release zip (`chrome-monarch-amazon-sync.zip`) from the [releases page](https://github.com/dandurland/monarch-money-toolkit/releases/latest)
 2. Unzip the file
-3. Open Chrome and navigate to `chrome://extensions`
+3. Open Chrome and type or paste `chrome://extensions` in the navigation bar
-4. Enable developer mode
+4. Enable developer mode by clicking the toggle switch next to <B>Developer mode</B>
-5. Click "Load unpacked" and select the unzipped folder
+5. Click "Load unpacked" and select the folder where you unzipped the extension

 ## Installing on Firefox

 1. Download the latest release zip (`firefox-monarch-amazon-sync.zip`) from the [releases page](https://github.com/dandurland/monarch-money-toolkit/releases/latest)
 2. Unzip the file
-3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Open Firefox and type or paste `about:debugging#/runtime/this-firefox` in the navigation bar
 4. Click "Load Temporary Add-on..." and select the manifest.json file in the unzipped folder
 > [!NOTE]
 > Firefox does not persist temporary extensions between instances.
 Unfortunatly you will have to load the extension each time you launch Firefox until it is release to the Add-On Store.